joepie91/nzbspider/README.md

 ### Configuration file

 This is a text file using a specific configuration syntax to select specific releases from a pre-filled MySQl database, to search for.
+Use the `--config` parameter to specify the path of the configuration file you wish to use.

 To use this mode, you will need to copy config.json.example to config.json and change the database details to match yours.
 A (basic) database schema is included.
 Only results that are at least 24 hours old will be matched, regardless of your configuration.

 The configuration file format is as follows: